Zabir-A/Background-Remover-V2/README.md

 ![Alt text](download_exe_page.jpg)

-2. Run the BgRmvr.exe.
-It will open up your terminal.
-Wait a few seconds, a prompt may pop up.
-Click allow.
+2. Run BgRmvr.exe.
+It will open up CMD, PowerShell or whatever terminal you have.
+Wait a few seconds, a window prompt may pop up.
+Click allow. if you don't, it will not work.

 ![Alt text](allow_prompt.jpg)

-3. Ctrl + Right Click the address
+3. Ctrl + Right Click one of the addresses.

 ![Alt text](link.jpg)

-4. Clicking the link will open up the application in your default browser.
+4. Clicking the link (address) will open up the application in your default browser.

 ![Alt text](webapp.jpg)